About King Nadolo - Pindula, Local Knowledge

 |+

-King Nadolo at Tsinhirano Primary, Tafara High 1, Churchill Boys and Sir Isaac Newton (SA).

-He grew up in Tafara and played for Tafara Rangers, Dynamos juniors, Sir Isaac Newton (SAB league- SA), [[Highlanders Football Club]], Witbank Spursand Telone.
+He grew up in Tafara and played for Tafara Rangers, Dynamos juniors, Sir Isaac Newton (SAB league- SA), [[Highlanders Football Club]], Witbank Spurs, and

 ==Career==